Wall Street surges as Congress preps more stimulus and oil bounces back

 Investors will also be paying close attention to capital allocation from companies, Perez added, “You have to have the cash to sustain and ride out to the other side.”

+Amid Wednesday’s rally, many investors remained cautious about the outlook for the spread of the coronavirus and the damage it will ultimately do to the global economy.

+“There is no transparency as to when the coronavirus cases are going to fall off a cliff and we are going to have confidence that we are going back to our normal economy.
+If you are optimistic, you could think mid-May, but if you are pessimistic, you may think October, and that’s a big difference,” said Mike Zigmont, head of Trading at Harvest Volatility Management in New York.

-Burrito chain Mexican Grill Inc (CMG.N) jumped 11% after it reported soaring digital and home delivery sales and said it had enough cash and liquidity to get through the next year.
+Burrito chain Mexican Grill Inc (CMG.N) jumped about 14% after it reported soaring digital and home delivery sales and said it had enough cash and liquidity to get through the next year.

 Netflix Inc (NFLX.O) more than doubled its own projections for new customers in the first quarter.
-However, its shares fell 2.3% as it forecast a weaker second half if the lockdown measures were to be lifted.
+However, its shares fell 2.9% as it forecast a weaker second half if the lockdown measures are lifted.

-The Russell 2000 index of U.S. small-cap stocks rallied 1.3% but it remains down nearly 30% from its February high, reflecting smaller companies’ recent underperformance companied to Wall Street’s largest firms.
+The Russell 2000 index of U.S. small-cap stocks rallied 1.4% but it remains down nearly 30% from its February high, reflecting smaller companies’ recent underperformance compared to Wall Street’s largest firms.

 “Small caps and mid-caps still haven’t seen a recovery, and that tells me the economy is still in question,” warned Ben Philips, Chief Investment Officer of the EventShares ETF (PLCY.Z).

+Volume on U.S. exchanges was 10.3 billion shares, compared with a 13 billion-share average over the last 20 trading days.
+Many traders believe low-volume days reflect a lack of conviction among investors.

+The Philadelphia Semiconductor index .SOX surged 5.9%, its biggest one-day leap since April 6.

-Advancing issues outnumbered declining ones on the NYSE by a 2.61-to-1 ratio; on Nasdaq, a 1.84-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.48-to-1 ratio; on Nasdaq, a 2.00-to-1 ratio favored advancers.

-The S&P 500 posted 2 new 52-week highs and 2 new lows; the Nasdaq Composite recorded 22 new highs and 13 new lows.
+The S&P 500 posted four new 52-week highs and two new lows; the Nasdaq Composite recorded 24 new highs and 19 new lows.

-Reporting by C Nivedita and Shreyashi Sanyal in Bengaluru; Editing by David Gregorio
+Reporting by C Nivedita and Shreyashi Sanyal in Bengaluru; Editing by David Gregorio, Tom Brown and Jonathan Oatis